cyrixhero/TheOfflineBay/README.md

 * The circulation of knowledge is sacred
 * The act of copying is sacred

-#### BitTorrent database
+#### BitTorrent Search

-A serverless searchable database using <a href=https://github.com/webtorrent/webtorrent>WebTorrent</a>.
-This database is a current and historical record of torrents shared over BitTorrent.
-Anyone can download, share, and use this database freely.
+A decentralized BitTorrent database for anyone to search, download, share, and use freely.
+It contains most alive torrents shared over BitTorrent.

 We are in early development and open to any suggestions through the issues tab.
 Help with our CSS would be highly appreciated.